uweseimet/scsi2pi/README.md

 # What is SCSI2Pi?

-SCSI2Pi (or simply just S2P) is an alternative to the <a href="https://github.com/PiSCSI/piscsi" target="blank">PiSCSI software</a> for the PiSCSI/RaSCSI board.
+SCSI2Pi is an alternative to the <a href="https://github.com/PiSCSI/piscsi" target="blank">PiSCSI software</a> for the PiSCSI/RaSCSI board.
 It provides an improved SCSI emulation, extendend functionality and new tools for the board's initiator mode.
 SCSI2Pi is compatible with the PiSCSI web UI and the <a href="https://www.scsi2pi.net/en/app.html" target="blank">SCSI Control app</a>.<br />
 You can switch from PiSCSI to SCSI2Pi (or back, if needed) in seconds, simply by installing/de-installing a <a href="https://www.scsi2pi.net/en/downloads.html" target="blank">package with the SCSI2Pi binaries</a>.
 No time-consuming compilation is required.<br />
 SCSI2Pi emulates several SCSI or SASI devices like hard drives, CD-ROM drives, printers or network adapters at the same time.
 You can easily add a range of devices to computers like 68k Macs, Atari ST/TT/Falcon030, Unix workstations, samplers or other computers with SCSI port.
 Compared to PiSCSI, SCSI2Pi offers <a href="https://www.scsi2pi.net/en/scsi2pi.html" target="blank">numerous extensions</a>, performance improvements and bug fixes.
 These add to the extensive changes and new features I contributed to the PiSCSI project in the past.<br />
 SCSI2Pi was chosen as the name for this project because there are not that many choices left for names that contain both "SCSI" and "Pi" ;-).